Ramat Yishai: British Mandate era

-During the Arab Revolt the isolated Jewish population was subject to constant attacks, sniper fire and ambushes from armed militias of local Arabs.
-On 12 October 1936 Mordechai Feldman was ambushed and killed.
-On the night of 5 June 1938, armed Arabs attacked the Jews in the village, killed one of the volunteer notrim, Zvi Levine, wounded another, and burned down the textile factory.
+During the Arab Revolt the isolated Jewish population in Manor and the surrounding area was subject to constant attacks, sniper fire and ambushes from armed militias of local Arabs.
+On 12 October 1936 the villager Mordechai Feldman was ambushed and killed.
+On the night of 5 June 1938, armed Arabs attacked the Jews in the village again, killed one of the volunteer notrim, Zvi Levine, wounded another, and burned down the textile mill and other buildings.
+Due to the attacks, Manor was almost abandoned, with the 9 remaining families abandoning their homes to seek shelter in the Khan, and petitioned Zionist organizations to provide relief.
+The textile mill was liquidated in 1937.